Welcome to Jira Cloud development! This tutorial will help you learn the basics of using Atlassian Connect to develop

 This handy tool shows you any errors in your app descriptor, such as missing properties or syntax errors.

-Now that you've created the app descriptor, let's create the web application using a simple static HTML page.
+Now that you've created the app descriptor, let's create the user interface using a simple static HTML page.
 This is

-the most basic type of Atlassian Connect app.
-It consists only of an app descriptor and an HTML page.
+the most basic type of Atlassian Connect app, consisting only of an app descriptor and an HTML page.
 This is

 not a typical app, but once you understand how it works, it only takes a few more steps to turn the web application into